Molecular-Nanophotonics/YOLOTrack-1.0/YOLOv2 Training (Python)/README.md

 ## User's Guide

 - [ImageGenerator.ipynb](ImageGenerator.ipynb): This notebook shows how to generate a synthetic image dataset for training.
 It depends on the **image_generator** and **xml_writer** module.
 The **image_generator** module implements the synthetic image generation whereas the **xml_writer** provides functions to save the annotations the Pascal VOC format.
-A sample dataset generated with this notebook is contained in the **images** directory.
+A sample dataset generated with this notebook is contained in the **Dataset** directory.

-- [Training.ipynb](Training.ipynb): This notebook implements YOLOv2 using Keras and demonstrates how to train a model and how to export a trained model.
+- [Training+Export.ipynb](Training+Export.ipynb): This notebook implements YOLOv2 using Keras and demonstrates how to train a model and how to export a trained model.
 It depends on the **preprocessing** and **utils** modules.
 The **preprocessing** module comprises functions to parse the annotation files and implements the *BatchGenerator* required for training.
 The **utils** module provides functions for the output decoding as well as for the model export.

 - [Inference.ipynb](Inference.ipynb): Notebook that shows how to load the exported `model.pb` and `model.ini` files and run a model inference.
 It requires the **utils** module for the output decoding.